apple/swift-protobuf/Sources/protoc-gen-swift/Docs.docc/spm-plugin.md

 ### Overriding the path to the protoc binary

 The plugin needs to be able to invoke the `protoc` binary to generate the Swift types.
-By default the plugin will use the latest `protoc` binary distributed as an artifact bundle from the [swift-protobuf releases](https://github.com/apple/swift-protobuf/releases).
+By default the plugin uses the latest `protoc` binary distributed as an artifact bundle from the [swift-protobuf releases](https://github.com/apple/swift-protobuf/releases).

 There are several ways for you to override the path to the `protoc` binary.